-During 2020 and 2021, the Company entered into a Payroll Support Program Agreement and a Payroll Support Program Extension Agreement with the U.S. Treasury (collectively, "Payroll Support Agreements") that provide certain payroll support relief payments under the CARES Act and Consolidated Appropriations Act, 2021, respectively.
-Under the terms of the Payroll Support Agreements, the total compensation of SkyWest's corporate officers whose total compensation exceeded \$425,000 in calendar year 2019 is limited during any 12 consecutive month period beginning March 24, 2020 through October 1, 2022 to the total compensation such officer received in 2019, as defined under the Payroll Support Agreements.
+During 2020 and 2021, the Company entered into the Payroll Support Program Agreements with U.S. Treasury that provided certain payroll support relief payments.
+Under the terms of the Payroll Support Program Agreements, the total compensation of SkyWest's corporate officers whose total compensation exceeded \$425,000 in calendar year 2019 is limited during any 12 consecutive month period beginning March 24, 2020 through April 1, 2023 to the total compensation such officer received in 2019, as defined under the Payroll Support Program Agreements.
 Additionally, for any corporate officer whose total compensation exceeded \$3.0 million in calendar 2019, the total compensation in excess of \$3.0 million in 2019 is further limited by 50% of such excess for such applicable officer.